 Easiest Gingerbread Cookies

 Decorating gingerbread men with simple icing

-STEP 3.
-The icing needs to drip slowly off a spoon to be used for piping on cookies.
+Tip: The icing needs to drip slowly off a spoon to be used for piping on cookies.
 You can thin it out with water, adding a few drops at a time, if you want to fill (flood) the cookies.

 I love the look of marbled cookies and they are so much fun to make – if a little messy.
-You can vary the colours to suit – take a look at these pink cookies used as cake decorations!
+You can vary the colous to suit – take a look at these pink cookies used as cake decorations!

-STEP 2.
 Place on wire rack to cool completely.
 You can add piped icing over the marbled cookies once they dry completely to complete the look.

 Gingerbread cookies with marbled icing

-– Do I have to chill the dough?
-This dough can be used straight away without chilling first but you can chill it if you like, it will make cutting out the cookies a bit easier.
+This gingerbread cookie dough can be used straight away without chilling first but you can chill it if you like, it will make cutting out the cookies a bit easier.

-– Can you freeze the dough?
-Yes provided you wrap it really well in plastic wrap.
+Yes, provided you wrap it really well in plastic wrap.
 Keep for up to a month and defrost overnight in the fridge.
 Bring back to room temperature before rolling out, kneading it briefly so it becomes pliable.

-– How do you store gingerbread cookies?
 Store the cookies in an airtight tin, separated by greaseproof paper.
 Make sure that any decorations/icing have dried completely first!
 Your cookies will happily last for 2-3 weeks if stored properly.

-– Can you freeze these cookies?
 Gingerbread freezes well.
 Space the (undecorated) cookies out on a tray and freeze until solid then pack in a container, separated by greaseproof paper.

+Easiest Gingerbread Cookies